Husseinfadhel/SAPI/README.md

 Student Management System Fastapi

-## To using alembic for db migration
+## To using aerich for db migration

-be sure to modify env.py file then:
+## To using Aerich for db migration

-` alembic init alembic`
+ensure to add models in main.TORTOISE_ORM then:

-` alembic revision --autogenerate -m "first"`
+` aerich init -t database.TORTOISE_ORM`

-` alembic upgrade head`
+`aerich init-db`

 ## To package for installation use this command